Differential Bundles in Commutative Algebra and Algebraic Geometry: Introduction

 \section{Introduction}

 What exactly is the relationship between differential geometry and algebraic geometry?
 While there are many differences between these two subjects, one common thread is the use of ``differential'' methods.
 Indeed, discussions of tangent vectors, tangent spaces, and differentials are important in both subjects.
-A natural question to ask then is: can we precisely relate and contrast how differential geometry and algebraic geometry use these ideas?
-This paper gives one way to approach this question, via the theory of \emph{tangent categories}, and in particular through investigating \emph{differential bundles} in tangent categories.
+A natural question to then ask is: can we precisely relate and contrast how differential geometry and algebraic geometry use these ideas?
+This paper gives one way to approach this question via the theory of \emph{tangent categories}, in particular through investigating \emph{differential bundles}.